 Opportunities to Collaborate

 Step 3: Action Plan Identify two or three things you can do to maximize the positive factors linked to the times you are most effective and minimize the negative factors linked to the times you are least effective.

-Share the process by talking out loud about the work you're doing to maximize your effectiveness with your kids.
+Share the process by talking out loud about the work you're doing to maximize your effectiveness with your kids/students.
 Doing so provides a model that they can use to apply the process in their own life and work.

-When used in concert with the WIN Map and the START Leadership Process, you have the foundational tools you need to create an environment at home where your kids can discover, develop, and become their best selves as they learn to take the lead in their own lives.
+When used in concert with the WIN Map and the START Leadership Process, you have the foundational tools you need to create an environment at home where your kids/students can discover, develop, and become their best selves as they learn to take the lead in their own lives.
 In the process, you'll not only give them an edge, you'll contribute to preparing the next generation of leaders our organizations and communities need.